Holy grail (web design): Bottom padding

 By placing a large amount of padding at the bottom of the column container, the background will extend far below the column content.
 A corresponding negative margin will bring content below the columns back into its proper position.
 Positioning is simple in this method, as the container of a column's content also contains its background.
 A padding value of 32767px is the largest that will be recognized by all modern browsers.
 If the difference in column heights is greater than this, the background of the shorter column will not fully fill the column.

-Current solutions
+CSS solutions

-The CSS3 standards contain modules which can properly lay out page elements.
+As of 2025, the CSS3 standards contain modules which can properly lay out page elements.
 Two of these fully solve the holy grail problem.
-Support for these modules is lacking or otherwise deficient in older browsers.
-Many designers will implement these modules while providing compatible styling for older browsers, which will be overridden in modern browsers by the new syntax.
-Support for older browsers became less important in 2020, when extended support for Windows 7 ended, and use of Internet Explorer became less common.
+Support for these modules was lacking or deficient in older browsers.
+Many designers implemented these modules while providing compatible styling for older browsers, which would be overridden in modern browsers by the new syntax.
+Support for older browsers became less of a concern after 2020, when extended support for Windows 7 ended and use of Internet Explorer declined.